bigscience-workshop/promptsource/CONTRIBUTING.md

 ## Best Practices

-* **Writing output templates.** The output template should only contain the answer to the task.
+* **Writing target templates.** The target template should only contain the answer to the task.
 It should not contain any extra text such as “The answer is…” (unless that extra text is also in `answer_choices`).
 If `answer_choices` is populated, the output should only contain the values in `answer_choices`.